hhandika/segul/README.md

 cargo install --git https://github.com/hhandika/segul.git
 ```

-You should have segul ready to use.
+You should have SEGUL ready to use.

 It is equivalent to: